saketkumar1/ExcelClone/README.md

 # Excel_Clone
-Built an excel clone using javascript,jquery,html,css supporting all of its basic functionalities .
+Built an excel clone using Javascript, Jquery, HTML, CSS supporting all of its basic functionalities .

 # Stack Used
 - HTML